Computer-aided Qualitative Data Analysis (CAQDA) tools

 (*) QualCoder AI (beta) experimental version of QualCoder with AI-enhanced functionality (using GPT-4).
 See: https://github.com/kaixxx/QualCoder/tree/ai_integration

-Despite of its limited collaboration capabilities (as it will be further described), for this offer of the course we will be using QualCoder.
-This choice was motivated by the fact that this tool offer more robust coding features than Taguette, and that are more similar to advanced options offered by commercial QDA tools.
+Despite its limited collaboration capabilities (as will be further described), for this offering of the course we will be using QualCoder.
+This choice was motivated by the fact that this tool offers more robust coding features than Taguette, and its features are more similar to the advanced options offered by commercial QDA tools.

 If you are interested in learning more about Taguette, here is a hands-on workshop to help you get started: Open Qualitative Research.